miralgj/si/README.md

 * `--command`
   Command to expose (can be used multiple times).
 The command base name is used as the command name.

-* `--list-host`
+* `--listen-host`
-  Specifies the host to listen on
+  Specifies the host to listen on\
   Default: `0.0.0.0`

 * `--port`
-  Port to listen on
+  Port to listen on\
   Default: `3000`

 * `--timeout`
-  Timeout in seconds before command is cancelled
+  Timeout in seconds before command is cancelled\
   Default: `90`

 ## Usage